ranchordo/ranchordo/README.md

 ### Some facts about me
 - I live in Colorado
-- I am entirely self-taught
+- I am entirely self-taught in terms of programming
-- I don't write comments as much as I should
+- I don't write comments as much as I should because I think code should be able to describe itself
-- Pronouns: He/him
+- My pronouns: He/him

 ### Some stats stuff, I guess?